 Fungicides applied to pruning cuts and/or wounds have been used to control some diseases but none are registered for use.
 The fungicide benomyl was labeled for use on peach against Cytospora canker and on grape against Eutypa dieback but is no longer manufactured.
 Other systemic fungicides have not been evaluated extensively against wood-decaying Basidiomycetes but may be of benefit.
 In a field trial with apple, furmecyclox (a discontinued product) and fenpropimorph (not registered in the United States) gave some wound protection.
 The fungicide triadimenol was very effective against isolates of the wood-rotting fungus Trametes versicolor.
 In the late 1980s and early 1990s, triadimefon was used as a paint to control Cytospora canker after cankers had been surgically removed.
 Various testimonials in eastern Washington and Oregon pointed to its effectiveness.

 Borax-containing materials have been used for control of Eutypa dieback on grape and annosus root disease of true firs.
+Treating pruning wounds on grape with sealants or paints, such as B-Lock, Spur Shield, or Vitiseal, has been effective against trunk rot fungi when used within 24 hours of a pruning cut.
 Several biological materials, such as Phlebiopsis gigantean and Trichoderma spp., have also been tested for use against annosus root disease of different trees with variable success.

 Dooley, H.L.
 1980.
 Methods for evaluating fungal inhibition and barrier action of tree wound paints.
 Plant Disease 64:465-468.

 Ogawa, J.M. and H. English.
 1991.
 Diseases of Temperate Zone Tree Fruit and Nut Crops.
 University of California Publication 3345.